 Erezée is 90 minutes drive from Brussels via the E411, N4 and N807.
 By train, take the Brussels-Arlon-Luxemburg train, get off at Marloie and take the local train to Hotton and then bus no.11 to Erezee.

-Especially for the kids – In the oak woods around Erezée, collect some acorns.
+Cool for kids – In the oak woods around Erezée, collect some acorns.
 At home, put them in a bucket of water and discard the ones that float.
 Plant the rest in normal potting compost in yogurt pots, making sure there are drainage holes in the bottom.
 Leave them outside and don’t let them dry out.
 Next spring you should see tiny oak seedlings.
 Keep them watered and the following year you should be able to plant them in your garden or give to friends.
 Oak trees are excellent for wildlife, so planting acorns is a great way to help the environment.